fleetingbytes/shell-scripts/notes-on-mktemp.md

 ```
 Use tmpdir for the -t flag if the TMPDIR environment variable is not set. [...]
 ```
-Yes, but also use tmpdir if the TMPDIR environment variable *is* set.
+Well, yes, but it also uses tmpdir for the -t option if the TMPDIR environment variable *is* set.

 ```
+[...]
 Additionally, any provided template arguments will be interpreted relative to the path specified as tmpdir. [...]
 ```
 But if you also specify the -t prefix, only the generated template will be interpreted relative to the path specified as tmpdir, not the provided template arguments,